lfbraz/azureml-r-batch-pipeline/README.md

 ```
 ## Set secrets to Key Vault
 In this example we use [Azure Key Vault](https://azure.microsoft.com/pt-br/services/key-vault/) to protect some sensitive data (username, password, etc.).
-We can use the default Azure Key Vault integrated to the Azure ML Workspace for this task, so it will be easier to get the secrets during the Pipelines' execution.
+We can use the default Azure Key Vault integrated into the Azure ML Workspace for this task, so it will be easier to get the secrets during the Pipelines' execution.
 Please check [this doc](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-use-secrets-in-runs) to obtain more details about this process.

 ```python
 keyvault = ws.get_default_keyvault()